 University of Zaragoza, Zaragoza, Spain

 University Hospital of Zaragoza and Department of Public Health, Government of Aragón, Zaragoza, Spain

-Alejandro Arana, MD, MPH, MSc, FISPE, is a Senior Director of Epidemiology at RTI-HS.
-Dr. Arana has 22 years of experience in research in pharmacoepidemiology.
+Alejandro Arana, MD, MPH, MSc, FISPE, is a Senior Director of Epidemiology at RTI HS.
+Dr. Arana has over 24 years of experience in research in pharmacoepidemiology.
 He has strong experience in regulatory observational studies using different data collection methods in multiple therapeutic areas, including automated health databases.
 He has authored numerous articles and publications in scientific journals.
 Particular areas of expertise are neurosciences and epidemiology methods.
 He also has expertise applying preventive medicine and public health methods to risk management, developing risk minimization strategies, and providing risk minimization assessment evaluation.

-Dr. Arana has lectured at the London School of Hygiene & Tropical Medicine, UK; the Universidad de Barcelona, Spain; the Universidad de Zaragoza, Spain; and the Université Saint Antoine, Paris, France.
-He has participated in several multinational projects addressing epidemiologic and pharmacoepidemiologic issues, including the EURODEM and EURODEP (European Community Concerted Action on the Epidemiology and Prevention of Dementia or Depression Group), the UN-AIDS (United Nations Project on Acquired Immunodeficiency Syndrome), and the North American Registry of Epileptic Pregnancies.
+Dr. Arana has lectured at the London School of Hygiene & Tropical Medicine, United Kingdom; the Universidad de Barcelona, Spain; the Universidad de Zaragoza, Spain; the Universidade de Aveiro, Portugal; and the Université Saint Antoine, Paris, France.
+He has participated in several multinational projects addressing epidemiologic and pharmacoepidemiologic issues, including the European Community Concerted Action on the Epidemiology and Prevention of Dementia or Depression Group, the United Nations Project on Acquired Immunodeficiency Syndrome, and the North American Registry of Epileptic Pregnancies.